-Later in the show: According to the Guiness Book of World Records, The Universal Declaration of Human Rights is the most translated document in the world.
+According to the Guiness Book of World Records, The Universal Declaration of Human Rights is the most translated document in the world.
 But it’s not typically taught in American classrooms.
-Eric Bonds says we could learn a lot from studying the document and applying its moral framework to our own communities in the United States.
+Eric Bonds says we could learn a lot from studying the document and applying its moral framework to our communities right here in the United States.

 This type of content is made possible by listeners like you.
 Please consider partnering with us and help enrich the lives of all our listeners nationwide.